govalley/govalley.github.io/podcast/_posts/2019-10-06-the-work-of-the-holy-spirit.md

 ---
-title: "The Work of the Holy Spirit
+title: "The Work of the Holy Spirit"
 category: "The Gospel of John"
 speaker: Charles Smith
 mp3: 20191006.mp3